 Indiana “short-term temporary” coverage is perhaps the cheapest option available.
 Rates are almost always 40%-60% less than popular comprehensive plans and this type of policy is ideal if you are unemployed, just graduating, between jobs or are waiting for Medicare.
 For example, a healthy 30-year-old male residing in Indianapolis can purchase short-term coverage for only $36 per month ($5,000 deductible) or $40 per month ($2,500 deductible) through the IHC Group.
 A 50-year-old married couple (two persons) can purchase coverage for $129 per month ($5,000 deductible) or $152 per month ($2,500 deductible).

 Lower deductibles are available through IHC and most other carriers.
 UHC (also known as “Golden Rule),” also offers inexpensive options, and we’ll be happy to review all of the companies for you.
 Deductibles as low as $500 are available, and coverage can be kept for up to six months.
 Up to 12 months of coverage is offered through National General Life in selected states.
 NG utilizes the Aetna PPO network for its plans.

 How To Lower Your Premium

 Many other affordable options can be viewed by simply increasing the deductible.
 Often, premiums will reduce by hundreds of dollars per month without having any impact on covered office visits and prescriptions.
 Increasing coinsurance and copays will also save money, especially when non-generic prescriptions are utilized.

-For example, the CareSource Bronze plan costs less than the CareSource Federal Simple Bronze plan, since specialist office visits are subject to a deductible instead of a copay.
+For example, the CareSource Marketplace Bronze plan costs less than the CareSource Marketplace Low-Premium Silver plan, since pcp and specialist office visits are subject to a deductible instead of a copay.
 For extremely healthy applicants, selecting the cheapest option is usually very cost-effective.
 However, the CareSource Low Premium Silver plan option offers lower copays for both pcp and specialist office visits, and features a smaller deductible.
 The premium difference is also not significant.